copasi/MSMB/README.txt

 This will create a directory MultiStateModelBuilder_dist with the appropriate Copasi library (according to the different OS/architecture).

-To run the generate executable jar, from the directory "MultiStateModelBuilder_dist", use the command:
+To run the generate executable jar, from the directory "MSMB_dist", use the command:

-java -jar MultiStateModelBuilder.jar
+java -jar MSMB.jar